-The majority of men experience some adverse effects immediately post-surgery, most commonly bruising, inflammation and pain in the affected area.
-Occasionally an infection may occur and some men may also notice blood in their semen the first few times they ejaculate following the procedure.
+A majority of men experience some adverse effects immediately post-surgery, most commonly bruising, inflammation, and pain in the affected area.
+Occasionally, an infection may occur and some men may also notice blood in their semen the first few times they ejaculate following the procedure.

-However, these effects are not usually long lasting and subside within approximately a week.
+However, these effects are not usually long-lasting and subside within about a week.
 To manage the pain for the short-term, cold packs may be applied to the area and analgesic medications such as paracetamol and ibuprofen may also offer a benefit.
-Tight fitting underwear can help to restrict movement and subsequent pain of the penis.
+Tight-fitting underwear can help to restrict movement and subsequent pain of the penis.

 PVPS is a syndrome involving chronic pain following a vasectomy, which may present immediately or delayed up to several years later.
 Most men do not suffer from ongoing pain but some studies have reported 3-10% of patients noting some issues.

-Some scientific research has suggested a link between primary progressive aphasia, a form of dementia, and vasectomy.
-Patients that had had a vasectomy in the past were found to be at twice the risk (40% in comparison to 16%) of developing this form of dementia than the control group.
+Some scientific research has suggested a link between primary progressive aphasia, which is a form of dementia, and vasectomy.
+Patients who had had a vasectomy in the past were found to be twice as likely, with a risk of 40% in comparison to 16%, of developing this form of dementia as compared to the control group.

 However, this link requires further research before it is regarded as true, as there have been no further studies to support this claim at this point in time.

-In rare cases a haematoma may develop inside the scrotum after a vasectomy.
+In rare cases, a hematoma may develop inside the scrotum after a vasectomy.
 This is a collection of blood that forms a clot in the tissue surrounding a ruptured blood vessel.
 It is usually small in size but may grow to be very large in some men to fill the scrotum entirely and make the area become swollen and painful.